johnzhang320/microservice-master-docker/README.md

               ]
      })

-   Ctrl-C quit mongodb and then type following common,
+   Ctrl-C quit mongodb, using pgrep mongo and kill command stop mongod and then type following common,

    start mongod as authentication access